JAEarly/MIL-for-Non-Markovian-Reward-Modelling/README.md

 # Non-Markovian Reward Modelling from Trajectory Labels via Interpretable Multiple Instance Learning

 This repo contains are code for the paper titled "Non-Markovian Reward Modelling from Trajectory Labels via Interpretable Multiple Instance Learning".
+[Bonfire](https://github.com/JAEarly/Bonfire) is used for the backend MIL functionality.

 Below we break down each of the directories in this repo: